ionitalorenacristina/POC_Simulation-/README.md

 6. **Duplicate Handling**
     Duplicate `Chosen_ID`s were reviewed; only correct matches were kept.
     After removing duplicates, the final counts were: 318 `Match Found` (and 333 before removing) and 2801 `No Match`.

 7. **Summary**
     The majority of High match candidates were automatically resolved.
     Medium matches required additional checks for city variations.
-   Low matches were excluded to prevent incorrect or unreliable matches.
+    Low matches were excluded to prevent incorrect matches.
     Administrative city variants were handled as soft matches to minimize manual review.

 ---